 A housewife is not a mere existence, a human who is married and is bound to household chores.
 Her day begins when she wakes up and ends when her family falls asleep.
 Why do you hush when you have to accept your mother is a housewife?
-She is the entity that has shouldered all your care and in no way is she jobless as people often perceive.
+She is the entity that has shouldered all your care, and in no way is she jobless, as people often perceive.
 Housewives take the liability of daily work.
-They become all-time cooks to all-time caretakers for the entire family.
+They become all-time cooks and all-time caretakers for the entire family.
 Suppose we perceive it from a sociological perspective.
-In that case, a housewife is a member of a social unit who is expected to nurture and cultivate her family members despite any otherworldly affairs.
+In that case, a housewife is a social unit member who is expected to nurture and cultivate her family members despite any otherworldly affairs.

 When we talk about homemakers, it is a more spiritually elevating term.
 You see, sometimes a housewife might not be a homemaker, which is not common but therein lies the difference.
 A homemaker is an occupation that one pursues out of concern and willingness.
 One might not be a mistress of the house and still want to build a home that their family seeks.
 We all hold responsibilities as a homemaker.
 It is something that we owe to our society.
 Homemakers build the future and elevate the well-being of their families, and it is not about showing outcomes, but it is more about self-evaluation.
 As social beings, it is our duty, and we should not treat it as a burden.

 In this generation, people are blinded by contemporary occupations, but a successful job is not all that liberates a woman or a person.
 If someone wants to be a housewife, she has the right to be, and we, as human beings, should play our roles as homemakers.
 It is high time to remove the veil of ignorance.